-EEF’s First Grant Application Cycle for School Year 2021-22 is now closed.
+EEF’s Second Grant Application Cycle for School Year 2021-22 is now open!

 The due date for second round of grants for the 2021-22 school year is February 4, 2022.